gmgeo/osmic/tools/export.md

 This Python export script ([tools/export.py](https://github.com/gmgeo/osmic/blob/master/tools/export.py)) enables you to create your own customised collection of icons.
 It is able to:

+* include exactly the icons in the export you want to have
 * add padding
 * add halos/outlines
 * add shields